sd2020spring/sd2020spring.github.io/_toolboxes/web-apps.md

 ## Suggestions

 If you're feeling a little lost, that's perfectly okay!
 Let's start by making files for all of the pages we need.
-In the templates folder create the following files.
+In the templates folder create the following files:
 `questions.html`
 `response.html`
 `error.html`